 I fell out quite some time ago with someone who was close to me.
 It hurts to not see them and speak to them anymore.
 I knew that it was a toxic relationship and that it was best that I no longer saw them.
 At the same time, through the years we had had so many good times, so much laughter, and so to lose that was incredibly difficult.
 I even reached out to them, ready to attempt to forgive and put the bad things aside and to try to move forward.
 But they didn’t want to accept the olive branch I held out.

 At the time, that was incredibly hurtful and I was very upset.
-However, I can now see that, even though there were so many happy moments, that person was toxic on so many occasions – unsupportive, letting me down regularly, not having my back when others would say unkind things.
+However, I can now see that, even though there were so many happy moments, that person was toxic on so many occasions.
+They were unsupportive, letting me down regularly, not having my back when others would say unkind things.
 I’ve come to realise what a relief it is that I no longer have to deal with any of that.
 I can remember the happy times fondly and be grateful that the negative energy is no longer in my life, and instead focus on people who truly do spark joy.

 The spark joy ethos has helped me to see things in complete clarity for what they are.
 It’s helped me to move on from things and people that were holding me back, it’s cleared my home of anything that I didn’t truly love, it’s pushed me to minimise and simplify, and it’s constantly moving me towards a home and life filled solely with things I adore.

 Living a luxurious life may be seen as purely owning expensive, luxe items.
 But, to me, that isn’t the case.
 It’s about a great deal more than that.
 A luxe life involves a home filled with my favourite things, being surrounded by amazing people who support and uplift me, and more free time in which to treat myself and enjoy the moment.
 And those two words ‘spark joy’ do so much to encourage that.